republicprotocol/renex-sol/docs/03-atomic-swapping.md

 ## Warning

-* The requestor should initiate within 24 hours of receiving the swap information.
+* The requestor should initiate within 24 hours of receiving the swap information, failure to do so will result in a fine from RenEx and might result in black listing from the exchange.
+This will **not** result in loss of funds.
 * The responder should initiate as soon as possible, as the more delay they make the shorter is the time for the responder to redeem.
+This will **not** result in loss of funds.
-* The requestor should redeem the atomic swap before it expires (they should have around 24 hours to do so).
+* The requestor should redeem the atomic swap before it expires (they should have around 24 hours to do so), failure to do so will result in a fine from RenEx and might result in black listing from the exchange.
+This will **not** result in loss of funds.
-* The responding trader should refund their atomic swap within 24 Hours of expiry, otherwise they have a risk of loosing their funds.
+* The responding trader should refund their atomic swap within 24 Hours of expiry.
+This may result in loss of funds.